 Native perennials can be found at local garden centers but are often not labeled as natives and existence of hybrids may be confusing.
 Use the resources below to identify the plants you want by their Latin names.
 Then take this list with you to the garden centers.
 Shop around, the availability of natives is growing but can’t be depended upon.

 Native plant sales are the most reliable source of true native plants.
 There are many native plant sales in the Northern Virginia area in the spring and a few in the fall.
-See this list of native plant sales.

 Native Plant Resources